 Spring River is known for having a variety of paddling conditions.
 There are long stretches of flatwater, combined with some other areas with Class I-II rapids.

 This variety of flow on the river makes it an excellent spot for beginners or folks who have not been on whitewater.
 It’s a great way to break in.
 Also, it can be a bit more challenging, so experienced kayakers can have some fun too.

-Also, if you’re new to this sport, then there are plenty of companies that offer kayak rentals along the river so that even beginners can try it out safely.
+Also, if you’re new to this sport, plenty of companies offer kayak rentals along the river so that even beginners can try it out safely.

-You can paddle the river in half a day, but you can also get it done much quicker.
+You can paddle the river in half a day if you take your time, but can also get it done much quicker.
 There are campsites along the river if you are up for kayak camping, but it gets busy in the summer, so reservations are advised.

 Big Piney Creek

 Don’t be fooled by the name.
 Big Piney Creek is no joke.
 The river has Class I to III whitewater, with many rapids that will challenge experienced whitewater paddlers.

 You need intermediate to high level whitewater paddling skills to safely navigate, especially during high flows.

 Big Piney Creek also features outstanding scenery, including small waterfalls and scenic bluffs that line the forested river banks.
 You can expect to see various wildlife, including deer, black bears, beavers, etc.

 The adventure hearty will love Big Piney Creek, and you will need to dress accordingly.
 The air and water temps are cold.
 A wetsuit or drysuit is recommended.